-We host podcasts and webinars from time to time, which include TfN officers, Board members and other relevant stakeholders.
-Our stakeholder newsletter, usually issued weekly, provides update on our work and engagement activities.
+We host podcasts and webinars from time to time, which include TfN officers, members and other relevant stakeholders.
+We also have a stakeholder newsletter, which is issued from time to time to provide updates on our work and engagement activities.
+This complements the information we make available on our website and social media channels.

-We are part of the Northern Evidence Framework which ensures that local, regional, and national leaders can base decisions on the best possible evidence about the economy and potential future growth areas.
+We host the Northern Evidence Hub, a repository for research reports which ensures that local, regional, and national leaders can base decisions on the best possible evidence about the economy and potential future growth areas.

-In January 2023, we established a new citizens' panel called "Northern Transport Voices" as a means of ensuring that our work is informed by the widest possible views from our communities.
+In January 2023, we established our citizens' panel called "Northern Transport Voices" as a means of ensuring that our work is informed by the widest possible views from our communities.
+Membership of the panel has recently expanded to nearly 2,000 members and will continue to support our evidence base and implementation of our key work streams.